SchneiderInfosystems/FB4D/README.md

 #### Limitation on Linux64

-Although FmxLinux is currently no longer offered in GetIt, the cross-plaform example applications can still be created with FmxLinux and are executable.
-Under Ubuntu 24, however, problems with the outdated web browser integration have been identified.
-We are eagerly awaiting an update from Embarcadero on this point.
+FmxLinux is once again available in GetIt.
+This means that cross-platform applications can continue to be created with FmxLinux and are executable.
+However, problems with outdated web browser integration have been identified in Ubuntu 24.

 ### Submodules